-Biochemistry is the perfect choice for students interested in careers straddling the more traditional fields of chemistry and biology.
-Students choosing this major will obtain excellent preparation for a variety of careers including biochemistry, biotechnology, pharmacology and agricultural chemistry.
-A degree in biochemistry is also an excellent precursor to pre-professional programs including medicine, dentistry and optometry.
+Biochemistry is the perfect choice for students interested in careers spanning the more traditional fields of chemistry and biology.
+Students choosing this major will obtain excellent preparation for a variety of careers including biotechnology, pharmacology and agricultural chemistry or pre-professional programs in medicine, dentistry and optometry.

-No matter what your interests are, Central has a student group or organization that you'll want to join!
-Student groups include:
+No matter what your interests are, Central has a student group for you!
+Learn how you can get involved with groups and organizations at Central.

-In addition to internship opportunities, it is our preference that undergraduate students take on a research project.
-Faculty have many projects going and are always willing to help nurture new ideas for research.
-Current projects that include interests in biochemistry include the study of mushroom extracts on cells and organic molecules that bind with phosphorylated compounds.
+In addition to internship opportunities, students are encouraged take responsibility for a research project.
+Faculty are involved in many ongoing projects and are always willing to help nurture new ideas for research.
+Current projects with biochemistry involvement include the study of mushroom extracts on cells and organic molecules that bind with phosphorylated compounds.

 Students are encouraged to study abroad with one of Central’s international programs to enhance their development as global citizens, or with partner programs in Chicago, Washington, D.C. or New York City.
 Learn more about Central’s study abroad programs.

 Students have direct access to classrooms and laboratories equipped with state-of-the-art instrumentation and presentation technology, including: